 Edmonton is no stranger to severe storms, and unfortunately, wind, lightning strikes and abundant precipitation can wreak havoc on our city’s trees.

 If it’s your own tree that’s been damaged, it’s important to take quick action to prevent further damage to your yard and ensure the safety of yourself and your family.
 A qualified arborist is the best person to diagnose the extent of the damage and the go-forward strategy that makes the most sense (tree removal, tree bracing, branch removal, etc.).
-However, here are a few general guidelines—depending on the type of damage incurred—that can help those in Edmonton and Fort Saskatchewan with damaged trees.
+However, here are a few general guidelines—depending on the type of damage incurred—that can help those in Edmonton and around Alberta with damaged trees.

 There are times when a tree is so severely split—either through the trunk or a major limb—that it seems beyond saving.
 However, a skilled arborist may be able to help the tree safely continue to thrive by using cabling and bracing in much the same way that a doctor might use screws, plates and other metal parts to help set a fractured bone.
 Unfortunately, trees that are completely split down the middle of the trunk are highly unlikely to recover and should be removed from your property.